 Maryland’s most notable suffragists now unforgotten, thanks to historical markers around the state

-For sure, there were famous suffragists whose names have endured: Susan B. Anthony.
+The names of certain famous suffragists have endured: Susan B. Anthony.
 Alice Paul.
 Frederick Douglass.
 Rightfully, they are honored in several national historic sites, such as the National Susan B. Anthony Museum and House.
 Their courage is never forgotten.

 However, Maryland had its own suffragists.
 These women and men picketed at the White House, travelled statewide in horse-drawn wagons and cars to champion the cause, met at tiny Quaker meeting houses in Montgomery County, traveled with their message around Eastern Shore and descended at national suffrage conventions that took place in Baltimore.